 - Salt and black pepper to taste

 - 1 cup all purpose flour.
 You can try whole wheat or a combination of whole wheat and APF.
-I like the all-purpose version the best because the whole wheat momos come out a little dense, but they're still tasty, so if you want to, go for it
+I like the all-purpose version the best because the whole wheat momos come out a little dense, but they're still tasty.

 - 1 tsp salt